TheKrowi/Krowi_AchievementFilter/Changelogs/Wago.md

 ### Added
-- Transmog sets for The War Within raid and season 1
+- Guild achievements tab keybind
+- WoW's 20th Anniversary achievement

 ### Changed
-- Transmog sets are now moved to the new API system
+- Achievements and Categories are now moved to the new API system
+- Data loading time is reduced by 50%

+### Cata Classic
+- Additional (promotional) achievements marked as unobtainable